Contact me

 Wendy Moore - freelance journalist and author

 I am a freelance journalist and author of six non-fiction books on medical and social history.
-My last book, Endell Street (UK), No Man's Land (US), is about Endell Street Military Hospital which was run and staffed by women in London in the First World War.
-My next book, Jack and Eve: Two Women in Love and at War, is out on 4 April.
+My new book, Jack and Eve: Two Women in Love and at War, is out now.
+For details of talks and festivals see here.

-Jack and Eve: Two Women in Love and at War, will be published by Atlantic Books in the UK on 4 April 2024.
+Jack and Eve: Two Women in Love and at War, is published by Atlantic Books in the UK.
 It tells the story of Vera 'Jack' Holme and Evelina Haverfield, pioneering suffragettes who became lovers.
-Jack was an actress who specialised in cross-dressing roles, a talented musician and keen driver.
+Jack was an actress who specialised in cross-dressing roles.
 She became official chauffeur to suffragette leader Emmeline Pankhurst.
 Eve, who was born into the British aristocracy, was an intrepid traveller who became one of the suffragettes' most active speakers and agitators.
-When the First World War broke out they went to Serbia with the Scottish Women's Hospitals (SWH) voluntary organisation to provide medical aid to the Serbian Army.
+In the First World War they went to Serbia with the Scottish Women's Hospitals (SWH) voluntary organisation to provide medical aid to the Serbian Army.
 When Serbia was invaded they were taken prisoners of war.
 After being freed, they travelled to Russia with the SWH to drive ambulances right up to the firing line on the Dobruja front.
 They were devoted lifelong partners but also pioneers of new ways of living and loving.
-Jack enjoyed numerous liaisons with other women - all detailed in her diaries - and especially favoured three-way relationships.
+Jack enjoyed numerous liaisons with other women - detailed in her diaries - and especially favoured three-way relationships.
 But when Eve died, in Serbia soon after the war ended, Jack was devastated.
 Jack and Eve is a love story set against the backdrop of intense acts of bravery during the First World War.

 REVIEWS